KK Cedevita Olimpija: Inaugural season and first titles

 Slovenian forward Edo Murić became the first-ever player who signed for the club.
 Next to players added from Cedevita and Petrol Olimpija rosters, the club signed veterans Mirko Mulalić, Saša Zagorac, and Marko Simonović, as well as Martin Krampelj, Mikael Hopkins, Jaka Blažič, Codi Miller-McIntyre, and Ryan Boatright.
 On 11 September 2019, guard Jaka Blažič was named the first team captain.
 In September 2019, Cedevita Olimpija lost to Partizan in the 2019 ABA Supercup final.
 The team also finished as runners-up of the Slovenian Cup.
 In EuroCup, Olimpija participated in Group C and finished in sixth place, before the competition was cancelled in the playoffs due to the COVID-19 pandemic.
 The Slovenian League and the ABA League were also cancelled.
 In mid-season, former Olimpija player Jurica Golemac replaced Rimac as head coach.

 In the 2020–21 season, Cedevita Olimpija signed two Slovenian international players, Žiga Dimec and Luka Rupnik, and the top scorer of the 2019–20 ABA League season, Kendrick Perry.
 At the beginning of the season, the club won its first trophy since the merger as they beat Krka in the Slovenian Supercup.
 In the EuroCup and the ABA League, Cedevita Olimpija was only one win away from advancing to the playoffs.
 However, the team won the national league for the first time in three years after sweeping Krka 3–0 in the final.
 At the beginning of the 2021–22 season, Cedevita Olimpija won its tenth Supercup title after beating Krka, which was followed by their first Slovenian Cup title in five years after defeating Helios Suns in the final, their second trophy of the season.

 Identity

 The main colours of Cedevita Olimpija are green and orange.
 Green has been used by Olimpija, while orange was used by Cedevita.
 The crest consists of a green dragon, one of the symbols of the city of Ljubljana, and a capital letter 'C' in orange, which stands for Cedevita.
 In addition, the entire crest is framed in green.

 Home arena

-Cedevita Olimpija play their home games at the Stožice Arena, often referred to as Zmajevo gnezdo (Dragon's Nest) in Slovenian media.
-The arena is located in the Bežigrad District of Ljubljana and owned by the City of Ljubljana.
-The arena was built in 2010 in fourteen months and is a part of the Stožice sports complex.
-It has a seating capacity of 12,480.
+Cedevita Olimpija play their home games at Arena Stožice, often referred to as Zmajevo gnezdo (Dragon's Nest) in Slovenian media.
+It was opened in August 2010 after fourteen months of construction and is part of the Stožice Sports Park complex.
+Arena has a seating capacity of 12,480.

 Occasionally, Cedevita Olimpija play their home games at the Tivoli Hall, which has a capacity of 4,500.